Aston.png

 The Insight

+I conducted a study that demonstrated that the Mercedes sounds were perceived as cheap, flimsy and unsafe.
 When I asked what brand of vehicle consumers thought the sounds came from, they answered Kia and Nissan.
+The decision-makers at Aston Martin were convinced.

 The Execution